-You are avoiding foods that you used to like
+1. You avoid foods you used to enjoy

-You are avoiding social activities that involve food
+2. You avoid social activities that involve food

 People with eating disorders often have very rigid and strict rules regarding when, where and how much they can or can’t eat.
 As a result, eating out in front of other people can be extremely anxiety-provoking because it comprises the ability to control exactly what one can eat.
 How is the food prepared?
-How much butter did they use?
-How many calories are in the dish?
+Just ow much butter did they use?
+And how many calories are in the dish?
 If you are facing serious stress and worry over social activities that involve eating, don’t hesitate to reach out to a licensed professional.

 Excessive exercising is an often overlooked indicator of eating disorders.
 But how do you define ‘excessive’ exercise?
 When does working out shift from a healthy habit into obsessive behavior?
-Here are a couple red flags:
+Here are a couple red flags if you:

-- You panic and feel anxious when you miss a day of exercise
+- panic and feel anxious when you miss a day of exercise

-- You set unrealistic and unhealthy goals (e.g. hours of exercise per day, miles run)
+- set unrealistic and unhealthy goals (e.g. hours of exercise per day, miles run)

-- You develop a perfectionistic attitude toward your body and exercise.
+- develop a perfectionistic attitude toward your body and exercise.

-- You reduce social activities in order to exercise
+- reduce social activities in order to exercise

 The moment you start worrying about whether you’ve exercised enough during the day while you’re also trying to lower your food intake, is when you should reach out for help.